Academic Work

 Research interests

 Chris is a PhD candidate at King’s College London.
-He is researching how the Taliban live with the psychosocial impact of violence they endured and perpetrated during the 2001-2021 US occupation.
+He is researching how the Taliban live with the psychosocial impact of violence they perpetrate and endure.
 In 2023, Chris was awarded a two-year LISS DTP studentship for this work.
-His research draws on elements of psychology, sociology, perpetrator studies, terrorism studies, memory studies, ethnography and criminology.
 His primary supervisor is Dr. Kieran Mitton.
 His secondary supervisor is Dr. Eleonora Natale.
-As well as studying at King’s, Chris currently runs seminars for undergraduate International Relations students as part of the university’s Conflict and Diplomacy module.
-In 2023–2024 he taught War Studies students on The Global Experience of War module, where his work covered conflicts ranging from World War One, to the US war in Vietnam and the on-going Russo-Ukranian war.
+As well as studying at King’s, Chris is an experienced graduate teaching assistant who has run seminars for undergraduate International Relations and War Studies students in three modules: the Global Experience of War, Conflict and Diplomacy and War, Crisis and Political Communication.

 Qualifications